Marine Engineer Jobs

 How to Enter

-To become a Marine Engineer within the Oil and Gas industry, you will need to have an appropriate Marine Engineer Class Certificate of Competency.
-To get this certificate, you to have:
+To become a Marine Engineer, you will need to have an appropriate Marine Engineer Class Certificate of Competency first.
+This certificate requires you to have:

 - At least 200 hours at sea

 - Engineering training approved by Maritime New Zealand

 - An eyesight test